openscope/openscope/documentation/commands.md

 `caf` command, and the airplane will take care of the rest.

 _Syntax -_ `AAL123 caf`

-### Climb Via SID
-_Aliases -_ `cvs`

-_Information -_ Authorizes the aircraft to climb in accordance with the SID that is currently in their flightplan.
-They will climb to their filed cruise altitude, whilst complying with all altitude and speed restrictions posted in the procedure.

-_Syntax -_ `AAL123 cvs`

-### Descend via STAR
-_Aliases -_ `dvs`

-_Information -_ Authorizes the aircraft to descend in accordance with the SID that is currently in their flightplan.
-They will descend to the lowest altitude required by the STAR, and after no further altitude and/or speed restrictions are listed, will maintain their altitude and speed until receiving further instructions from ATC.

-_Syntax -_ `AAL123 dvs`

-### Altitude
-_Aliases -_ `climb` / `c` / `descend` / `d` / `altitude` / `a`

-_Hotkey -_ `up arrow` / `down arrow` (if "Control Method" setting = "Arrow Keys")

-_Information -_ This command tells the specified plane the altitude, in hundreds of feet (flight levels), it should travel to.
-This means that when writing altitudes you would drop the last two zeros.
-For example, 3,000ft = "30", 8,300ft = "83", 10,000ft = "100", and FL180 (18,000ft) = "180".
-Airplanes will not descend below 1000 feet (unless locked on ILS).

-Altitude also accepts an `expedite` or `x` argument which can be used as the last item in the command.

-_Syntax -_ `AAL123 c [alt]` or `AAL123 c [alt] x`

 ### Takeoff
 _Aliases -_ `takeoff`, `to`, `cto`